 - Integrated Listening System (iLS), including the iLS Dreampad

-Brain Gym activities are quick, easy to do, developmental movements that wake up the brain without stress.
+Designed to wake up the brain without stress, Brain Gym activities involve quick and easy developmental movements.
 Children naturally explore these movements as they grow and mature.
-These simple movement activities can enhance self-regulation, physical coordination, and academic learning.
+These simple activities can enhance self-regulation, physical coordination, and academic learning.

-Developed by a registered occupational therapist, Handwriting Without Tears® is a developmentally-based handwriting program.
-The program teaches letters in logical groups with supportive verbal and visual cues.
-Specific workbooks are designed for the developmental age of the client learning to write.
+Developed by a registered occupational therapist, Handwriting Without Tears is a developmentally based program that teaches letters in logical groups with supportive verbal and visual cues.
+Specific workbooks are designed for the developmental age of each child.

-This program includes a series of approximately 300 exercises typically done with bean bags and/or racquetballs and often completed while standing on a balance board.
-The program progresses from easier to more complex sequences that involve the coordination of your balance system with your eyes and ears.
+This program includes a series of approximately 300 exercises in which children use bean bags, racquetballs, and balance boards to complete rhythmical motor sequences.
+The program progresses from easier to more complex sequences that encourage the coordination of the balance system with the eyes and ears.
 It is deeply rooted in rhythm and can positively impact eye-hand coordination, motor coordination, and timing.

-From infancy, the reflexes are vitally important for proper development of the brain, nervous system, body and sensory systems.
-By using neurodevelopmental movement patterns and other playful resistive activities the therapist can help to develop and mature the body's reflexes for optimal functioning.
+From infancy, the reflexes are vitally important for the proper development of the brain, nervous system, body, and sensory systems.
+By using neurodevelopmental movement patterns and other playful resistive activities, therapists can help to develop and mature the body's reflexes for optimal functioning.

-The Lidcombe ® Program is a treatment developed specifically to reduce stuttering in children younger than six.
-However, it is known to be effective also with school-age children.
-The program works to decrease incidences of stuttered speech with more fluent speech through supportive and encouraging corrections during dysfluent moments.
+A fluency treatment program, Lidcombe was developed specifically to reduce stuttering in children who are school-aged and younger.
+The program works to decrease incidences of stuttered speech and facilitate more fluent speech through supportive and encouraging corrections during dysfluent moments.

 The experienced therapists at South Shore Therapies believe in the inherent capabilities of every child, and we encourage their strengths in building new skills.
 To schedule a therapy appointment for your child at one of our convenient locations in Southern Massachusetts, contact us today at 781-335-6663.